backyes/kubernetes/README.md

 https://coreos.com/kubernetes/docs/latest/kubernetes-networking.html
 explained this:

-To understand load balancer The Kubernetes network model outlines three methods of component communication:
+To understand load balancer, we need to understand the types of Kubernetes communication:

+1. *Container-to-Container Communication*: Kubernetes assigns an IP addres to each pod, therefore containers within a pod are identified with `localhost` and different ports.
 1. *Pod-to-Pod Communication*: Each Pod in a Kubernetes cluster is assigned an IP in a flat shared networking namespace.
-This allows for a clean network model where Pods, from a networking perspective, can be treated much like virtual machines or physical hosts.
+We do not need to explicitly create links between pods and we almost never need to deal with mapping container ports to host ports.
+This creates a clean, backwards-compatible model where pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.
 1. *Pod-to-Service Communication*: Services are implemented by assigning Virtual IPs which clients can access and are transparently proxied to the Pods grouped by that service.
 Requests